azuritecoin/OnnxDiffusersUI/README.md

 The intent of this UI is to get people started running Stable Diffusion on Windows.
 As such this UI won't be as feature rich as other UI, nor will it be as fast as running Stable Diffusion on Linux and ROCm.

 **WIP Update:** Known issues:
 - There's been a bug where DDIM and LMS schedulers will cause an error.
-See [this update](https://github.com/huggingface/diffusers/pull/932) for a fix.
+See [this issue page](https://github.com/huggingface/diffusers/issues/967)
 - img2img output is sub-standard on PNDM scheduler, not sure if this is expected
-- the seed input for img2img does not generate the same image
+- the seed input for img2img does not generate the same image.
+See [this this page](https://github.com/huggingface/diffusers/pull/932)

 Example screenshot:
 ![example screenshot using waifu diffusion model](images/Screenshot1.png)